Skip to main content

 Baseball Analysis: Some History

-Since that joyous day in 1845 when baseball was played for the very first time—on the grounds called by the cosmically appropriate name The Elysian Fields—followers of the art, both amateur and professional, have been seeking measures of player and team performance.
-There is a fine summary of that search in Alan Schwarz’s book The Numbers Game, so we won’t recount it at length here.
+Since that joyous day in 1846 when baseball was played for the very first time—on the grounds called by the cosmically appropriate name The Elysian Fields—followers of the art, both amateur and professional, have been seeking measures of player and team performance.
+There is a fine summary of that search in Alan Schwarz’s book The Numbers Game (which we recommend), so we won’t recount it at length here.

 In the August 2, 1954, issue of Life magazine, Branch Rickey, possibly the finest mind ever to grace baseball management, set forth a formula (developed with the aid of mathematicians from M.I.T.) that would, in a crude way, predict how many games a team would win based on various commonly available team statistics.
-In 1964, a Johns Hopkins professor named Earnshaw Cook put out a book titled Percentage Baseball, wherein he derived—by using somewhat arcane mathematical methods (stochastic analysis)—criteria for both teams and individual players that were reasonably successful absolute measures.
+In 1964, a Johns Hopkins professor named Earnshaw Cook put out a book titled Percentage Baseball, wherein he derived—by using arcane mathematical methods (stochastic analysis)—criteria for both teams and individual players that were reasonably successful absolute measures.
+(He later followed up that work using the then-new computer, and wrote the aptly titled Percentage Baseball and the Computer.)

 Rather later on, the highly articulate and provocative writing style of Bill James propelled these forms of analysis into the consciousness of the general baseball public, and even the ranks of baseball management.
 Nowadays, everybody and his cousin is producing both books and proprietary measures with which to fill the pages of those books.
 While a few of these are good and several are awful (no names—you know who you are, or you should), the point of greatest interest to the public is that almost all of these books and measures, no matter how differently expounded, reach pretty much the same results.
 (Here is one example, and here’s another.)
 Elsewhere on this site, we present a list of some of the most interesting baseball books out there now.